 - ADHD predominantly inattentive type is characterized by distractibility and difficulty sustaining mental effort and attention.

-- ADHD predominantly hyperactive-impulsive type is characterized with fidgeting with hands and feet, squirming in one’s chair, acting as if driven by a motor, interrupting and intruding upon others.
+- ADHD predominantly hyperactive-impulsive type is characterized by fidgeting with hands and feet, squirming in one’s chair, acting as if driven by a motor, interrupting and intruding upon others.

 - ADHD combined type has both sets of inattention and hyperactive/impulsive criteria.